matthewkilleen0830/Machine-Learning-Exoplanets/README.md

 * Use `GridSearch` to tune model parameters.
 * Tune and compare at least two different classifiers.

-### Reporting

-* Create a README that reports a comparison of each model's performance as well as a summary about your findings and any assumptions you can make based on your model (is your model good enough to predict new exoplanets?
-Why or why not?
-What would make your model be better at predicting new exoplanets?).

 - - -

 ## Resources